Learning with Instance-Dependent Label Noise: A Sample Sieve Approach

-\textbf{Quality of our sample sieve:} Figure \ref{fig:my_label} shows the F-scores of sieved clean samples with training epochs on the symmetric and the instance-based label noise.
-F-score quantifies the quality of the sample sieve by the harmonic mean of precision (ratio of actual cleans samples in sieved clean ones) and recall (ratio of sieved cleans samples in actual clean ones).
-We compare \SPL{} with Co-teaching and Co-teaching+.
-Note the F-scores of \SPL{} and Co-teaching are consistently high on the symmetric noise, while \SPL{} achieves higher performance on the challenging instance-based label noise, especially with the $60\%$ noise rate where the other two methods have low F-scores. \textbf{Experiments on CIFAR-10, CIFAR-100 and Clothing1M:} In this section, we compare \SPL{} with several state-of-the-art methods on CIFAR-10 and CIFAR-100 under instance-based, symmetric and asymmetric label noise settings, which is shown on Table \ref{table:cifar10-new} and Table \ref{table:cifar10-100}. \SPL{}$^\star$ denotes that we apply consistency training on the corrupted samples after the sample sieve.
+\textbf{Experiments on CIFAR-10, CIFAR-100 and Clothing1M:} In this section, we compare \SPL{} with several state-of-the-art methods on CIFAR-10 and CIFAR-100 under instance-based, symmetric and asymmetric label noise settings, which is shown on Table \ref{table:cifar10-new} and Table \ref{table:cifar10-100}. \SPL{}$^\star$ denotes that we apply consistency training on the corrupted examples after the sample sieve.
 For a fair comparison, all the methods use ResNet-34 as the backbone.
 By comparing the performance of CE on the symmetric and the instance-based label noise, we note the instance-based label noise is a more challenging setting.
 Even though some methods (e.g., $L_{\sf{DMI}}$) behaves well on symmetric and asymmetric label noise, they may reach low test accuracies on the instance-based label noise, especially when the noise rate is high or the dataset is more complex.
 However, \SPL{} consistently works well on the instance-based label noise and adding the consistency training gets better results.
 Table~\ref{table:c1m} verifies \SPL{} on Clothing1M, a dataset with real human label noise.
 Compared to the other approaches, \SPL{} also works fairly well on the Clothing1M dataset.
 See more experiments in Appendix \ref{supp:exps}.
 We also provide source codes with detailed instructions in supplementary materials.

 { }

 { }